companieshouse/ocr-api-consumer/README.md

 Name                                        | Description                         | Example Value
 ------------------------------------------- | ----------------------------------- | -------------------------------------------------------------------------
-OCR_API_URL                                 | The URL of the ocr-api              | http://localhost:8080/api/ocr/image/tiff/extractText  (default value)
+OCR_API_URL                                 | The URL of the ocr-api              | `http://localhost:8080/api/ocr/image/tiff/extractText` (default value)
 KAFKA_BROKER_ADDR                           | Address of the Kafka Broker         | localhost:9092
-IS_ERROR_QUEUE_CONSUMER                     | True if an error instance of the app | false
 CONSUMER_CONCURRENCY                        | Number of consumer threads          |

 ## Testing Locally (dev)

 ### Testing with postman

-Send a post request to http://localhost:9090/internal/ocr-requests with the following JSON body (each field is mandatory):
+Send a post request to `http://localhost:9090/internal/ocr-requests` with the following JSON body (each field is mandatory):

 ``` json
 {